04 Nov Metis to Launch Andromeda, Honoring Our Commitment to Decentralization

 - After launching Peer Nodes on Andromeda, load balancing will be supported in our next network release (next month).

 - Transaction costs on Andromeda will fall well below Ethereum Layer 1 levels, but will still remain relatively high (now around $1-$2) compared to our future plans.
-Metis will launch its IPFS technology early next year, enabling inexpensive, on-chain data storage, and transactions on our Layer 2 network that will cost just a few cents.
+Metis will launch its IPFS technology early next year, enabling inexpensive, on-chain data storage, and fast and cheap transactions on our Layer 2.